simrenbasra/simys-blog/_posts/2024-10-10-sound_decisions_part3.md

 As I worked on this project, I spotted a few ways to make it better.
 Unfortunately, I ran out of time and couldn’t implement these changes, but I definitely plan to tackle them in the future:

-**Feedback Loop:**
+**Feedback Loop**

 To implement a feedback loop for users in order refine the recommendations made.
 This would work by collecting data on whether users liked or disliked the recommended products.
-By incorporating this information into the recommender, I could build out user profiles an allowing the recommender to learn and adapt to user's preferences better.
+By incorporating this information into the recommender, I could build out user profiles allowing the recommender to learn and adapt to user's preferences better.

-**Connecting to the Amazon API:**
+**Connecting to the Amazon API**

 The aim of this project was to gather data from Amazon using web scraping techniques and make recommendations based on the scraped data.
 However, on analysing the scraped data, there were some clear limitations.
 To address this in the future, I plan to explore the possibility of connecting to Amazon's API.
 This would allow me to gather additional information on headphones, such as images or more detailed descriptions.